- To submit a paper to the competition, the student must first register for the Conference, chosing “yes” for submitting an abstract.

 - The paper must spell out a conclusion that has a clear and solid connection to the theme, problem, or purpose described in the introduction.
 Describe what you think you have found—what contribution you think you have made.
 If your results are unexpected, explain why.
 Unpredictability and serendipity are common in anthropology and may well add to the strength of your paper.

 - The paper must conform to accepted standards of English prose in grammar, vocabulary, and punctuation and must be properly proofread.
-The Chicago Manual of Styleis the preferred tool for style and referencing (the AAA no longer produces the AAA Style Guide).
+Refer to the Proceedings Author Guidelines page for mandatory format guidelines..